Jehovah's Witnesses publications

 The Watch Tower Bible and Tract Society produces a significant amount of printed and electronic literature, primarily for use by Jehovah's Witnesses.
 Their best known publications are the magazines, The Watchtower and Awake!

-The Watchtower was first published by Charles Taze Russell, founder of the Bible Student movement, in 1879, followed by the inception of the Watch Tower Society in 1881.
+Zion's Watch Tower was first published by Charles Taze Russell, founder of the Bible Student movement, in 1879, followed by the inception of the Watch Tower Society in 1881.
 Supporters adopted the name Jehovah's witnesses in 1931.
 Particularly since 2001, when referring to other Watch Tower Society publications their literature has typically stated that it is "published by Jehovah's Witnesses", though the edition notice identifies the publisher as the Watch Tower Society.

-Along with books and brochures, other media are also produced, including CDs, MP3s and DVDs, and Internet downloads and video streaming.
-New publications are usually released at Jehovah's Witnesses' annual conventions.
+Along with books and brochures, other media were also produced, including CDs, MP3s and DVDs.
+Internet downloads and video streaming are still made available on the Watch Tower Society's official website.
+New publications are sometimes released at the Watch Tower Society's annual meetings.

 Literature for preaching

 Most literature produced by Jehovah's Witnesses is intended for use in their evangelizing work.
 Publications for preaching are also routinely studied by members, both privately and at their meetings for worship.
 Their most widely distributed publications are: